Women’s co-working space The Wing adjusts membership policy to allow all genders

 Pietrangelo takes issue with essentially every piece of The Wing’s DNA: its slogans, decor, schemes and employees.
 “The Wing’s brazen attitude towards the law and the civil rights of men can be summed up by one of The Wing’s own favorite slogans: “Girls Doing Whatever The F*ck They Want,” the lawsuit states.

-“Of the 53 corporate and/or front-of-the-house positions, identified on the wing’s About page of its website, all 53 are women — arguably a statistical impossibility if the wing is not discriminating based on sex and/or gender-identity,” it continues.
+“Of the 53 corporate and/or front-of-the-house positions, identified on the wing’s About page of its website, all 53 are women — arguably a statistical impossibility if the wing is not discriminating based on sex and/or gender-identity,” it continues — however The Wing says it also employs men and non-binary individuals.
+It should be noted that Pietrangelo is the dictionary definition of litigious.
+He has brought forth many lawsuits, including one in which he sued the city of Avon Lake because a local skate park was too loud and another against the Alvas Corporation in Vermont for the mishandling of deli meat.

 Now, The Wing says it’s altered its membership policy to allow access to anyone, as first reported by Insider.
-The company, however, said the transition has been planned for some time and is not a result of the ongoing lawsuit: “The membership policy was codified and adopted before the lawsuit,” a spokesperson for The Wing told TechCrunch.
+The company, however, said the transition has been planned for some time as a result of conversations with trans and non-binary members and is not a result of the ongoing lawsuit: “The membership policy was codified and adopted before the lawsuit,” a spokesperson for The Wing told TechCrunch.

 “Gender identity and gender presentation are two distinct concepts and do not always align,” co-founder and chief executive Audrey Gelman wrote in a letter to members announcing the policy amendment.
 “To that end, we’ve made some internal updates and adopted written membership policies to ensure that our staff is trained not to make assumptions about someone’s identity based on how they present, or to ask prospective members or guests to self-identify.
 We initiated these trainings and policies so that we can continue to build a community that reflects our values and pushes us all to be more inclusive.”